“We want to halve the pain of a billion people, then halve it again, and again.”

 Lets be honest.
 Treating pain is really hard.
 It is taught as a symptom of a disease process, rather than a disease itself, and has been recently explained in neuroscience terms that are equivalent to saying the “color blue” is in your head.
 Which when you consider light waves in the blue spectrum hitting the retina, being converted into an electrical signal, transferred via the optic nerve to the occipital cortex, and translated into the perception of “Blue”, then the color “blue” is technically in our heads.
 But it is not useful.
 Translating that to nociception and pain for patients becomes seriously confusing and commonly offensive.

-Hopefully, you build your insights and confidence in managing your patients’ pain and help us Halve the Pain of 1 million people.
+Hopefully, you build your insights and confidence in managing your patients’ pain and help us halve the pain of one billion people.

 What chronic pain patients too often feel is hopelessness, desperation, shame, grief, and a lack of accountability from providers for providing better information and guidance.

-What most people miss is that pain education can be empowering for patients, but only if explained in a non-offensive way, so patients can make the connections without feeling so blamed for the state they’re in you loose the chance to help them.
+What most people miss is that pain education can be empowering for patients - but only if explained in a non-offensive way - so patients can make the connections without feeling so blamed for the state they are in that they lose the agency to create change.
 Blaming others for our health or lack of improvement takes our control away as patients.
-But how do we do better and get over some of the resentment we’ve rightfully accumulated?
+But how do navigate the medical system in a way we can also get the help we need?

-At the heart of the challenge are guilt and blame.
-A lack of empathy on both sides that leads to no one being happy with the current way things are.
+At the heart of the communication/relationship challenges are guilt and blame.⁣ A lack of empathy on both sides that leads to no one being happy with the way things currently are.

 On the physician side: